-GameMaker Studio 2 Desktop comes with three export platforms: Windows, Mac and Ubuntu (Linux).
-In this article we give the required steps to get the Ubuntu (Linux) platform up and running in both the Windows and Mac IDEs.
+GameMaker Indie subscription and above come with the three PC export platforms: Windows, Mac and Ubuntu.
+In this article we give the required steps to get the Ubuntu platform up and running in both the Windows and Mac IDEs.

-After installing and running GameMaker Studio 2 on your PC you should be able to create and test projects immediately using the "Test" target option on your Windows machine, however you can specifically target Ubuntu (Linux) from the IDE using the Platform Target window, located in the top right of the main GameMaker Studio 2 workspace:
+After installing and running GameMaker on your PC or Mac you can specifically target building for Ubuntu using the Target Manager window opened by clicking the target button in the top right of the main window:

-For the Ubuntu (Linux) target platform you can see that there are two output options:
+For the Ubuntu target platform you can see that there are two output options:

 - VM - This will build your game using interpreted code.